Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 func();
 ```

-Notice that if you use the keyword `using`, it will cover all the variables that have the same name.
+> Notice that if you use the keyword `using`, it will cover all the variables that have the same name.
+> {: .prompt-info }

 ```cpp
 #include <bits/stdc++.h>